 The Benjamin’s in-house hotel restaurant caters to guests and a great many business people who meet up for power breakfasts and dinners.
 Our stay included a daily breakfast credit, thanks to our fabulous travel agent Jolie of In the Know Experiences, and that menu was substantial.
 It offered everything from yoghurt, granola and berries, to smashed avocado toast with poached egg (my fave), oatmeal, French toast, huevos rancheros, and eggs Benedict.
 The pricing is definitely Midtown Manhattan, so a cheap breaking of the fast this isn’t.
 But the service and food quality were both excellent.
 We dined here each morning and it felt like a luxurious food holiday.

 For a more affordable breakfast, the hotel is surrounded by bakeries and coffee shops.
 Check out excellent Irving Farm Coffee House or Pret-a-Manger.

 Spa + Fitness

 The hotel has a 24-hour fitness facility on the third floor.
 It includes a steam room and change areas.
 You may not think of spa treatments as being a necessity on a city visit.
-But if your nails or hair need touch up or an up-do for night on the town, Federico Hair & Spa is just an elevator ride to the third floor.
+But if you need a massage, or to have your nails or hair need touch up or an up-do for night on the town, the Japanese-inspired Sanatio Spa is just an elevator ride to the third floor.
 Or 24-hour call to your room.
 I had a chance to experience a rejuvenating spa massage with masseuse Theresa.
 After a week of 20,000-step days and very sore calf muscles, a massage was total heaven.
 Highly recommend.